-If you need to see a GP or Nurse in the evening, over the weekend or bank holidays, please ring 01942 482848.
+If you need to see a GP, Advanced Nurse Practitioner (ANP), Nurse or Health Care Assistant (HCA) in the evening, over the weekend or bank holidays, please ring 01942 482848.
 You will be given an extended hours appointment to attend designated centres/hubs across the Wigan Borough.
 This service is available to all registered Wigan Borough patients.
 Please note these appointments are not at this surgery.
 This service is separate from NHS 111.
-For further information please click the link GP Access Alliance
+For further information please click the link Wigan GP Alliance

 111 is the NHS non-emergency number.
 It’s fast, easy and free.
 Call 111 and speak to a highly trained adviser, supported by healthcare professionals.
 They will ask you a series of questions to assess your symptoms and immediately direct you to the best medical care for you.